Defunct schools in the Metropolitan Borough of Dudley: Walton Girls School

 Walton Girls School was a girls secondary modern school situated in Halesowen, West Midlands, England.
 It was built during the 1930s to serve the central area of Halesowen.
 It remained open for some 50 years, and during the final years of its existence was the only all-girls secondary school in the Dudley borough (which Halesowen became part of in 1974).
-It was originally a school for girls aged 11 upwards, but was reorganised to a 13-18 comprehensive in September 1972, when three-tier education was introduced in Halesowen.
-It was reorganised into an 11-16 comprehensive in September 1982, when it gained two younger year groups but lost its sixth form as all of the town's sixth form facilities were relocated to an expanded Halesowen College.
+It was originally a school for girls aged 11 upwards, but was reorganised into a 13-18 comprehensive in September 1972, when three-tier education was introduced in Halesowen.
+It was reorganised into an 11-16 comprehensive school in September 1982, when it gained two younger year groups but lost its sixth form as all of the town's sixth form facilities were relocated to an expanded Halesowen College.
 Walton finally closed its doors in July 1985 when it merged with nearby Richmond Boys School to form Windsor High School.
 The new school was located entirely at the Richmond site from its opening in September 1985, and the Walton buildings were taken over by Halesowen College, who retained it for 18 years before expanding their main Whittingham Road site, after which the Walton Campus was demolished and replaced by housing.